ZombieToof/enlisted_random_soldiers/README.md

 ## Data Input

-The data is collected in `enlisted_random_soldiers.ods`.
-The script only reads `enlisted_random_solders.csv` so it has to be converted to an UTF-8 encoded csv file manually.
-Each column is a different drop pools so numbers are correctly calculated depending on the campaign and progress.
+The data is collected in `enlisted_random_soldiers.txt`.
+It is grouped in Pools that contain the currently available solder classes.

-In each column data is counted after a cell starting with "Pool" is counted.
-The cell has to continue with the class codes for all classes in the pool, e.g. "Pool: as en sn ta ...".
-Each following cell is 1 purchase and all soldier is written in the form `<2 letter class code><level>` separated by spaces.
+Data is counted after line starting with "Pool".
+The line has to continue with the class codes for all classes in the pool, e.g. "Pool: as en sn ta".
+Each following line is 1 purchase and all soldier are written in the form `<2 letter class code><level>` separated by spaces.
 E.g. `ap2 en1 sn1` for "Attack Pilot II, Engineer1, Sniper1".
 The list of class codes is:

 ```
 CLASSES = {